MPAS-Dev/compass/docs/developers_guide/landice/test_groups/mismipplus.rst

 with as many as 5000 cells per core (the default ``max_cells_per_core``).

-A complication of using this function is that the number of cells in a mesh is not know unitl the :py:class:`compass.landice.tests.mismipplus.setup_mesh.SetupMesh` step has been run (i.e. at ``compass run``) for a given ``resolution``, but we need to know how many cores and nodes we will use at setup (i.e. at ``compass setup ...``) since thats when the job script is created.
+A complication of using this function is that the number of cells in a mesh is not known until the :py:class:`compass.landice.tests.mismipplus.setup_mesh.SetupMesh` step has been run (i.e. at ``compass run``) for a given ``resolution``, but we need to know how many cores and nodes we will use at setup (i.e. at ``compass setup ...``) since that is when the job script is created.
 So, there is a config option  ``ncells_at_1km_res`` that is used to estimate the number of cells in the mesh at a given ``resolution`` during setup.
 Then, the actual number of cells is used at runtime, once it is known,